 - I chose CEOs because there were many imposters!

 Let’s get to the code now!

 - Chrome Web Driver [Download]

-Remember, your Chrome Driver and Chrome Browser version must be same
+We can also use Firefox or Edge.
+Remember, our Chrome Driver and Chrome Browser version must be the same.

 Code to Collect Fake Profiles on LinkedIn